 To support this practical learning you will have access to industry equipment and facilities including a modern film studio with a green screen, work stations, motion sensors, professional gear, countless filmmaking accessories, sound equipment, and everything you could think of when it comes to a professional set-up.

 Undergraduate | HE Certificate - 1 Year

-Train your eye, explore a variety of techniques and approaches to visual effects, create and mix elements in a final image by shooting practical effects and live action footage with real actors (in collaboration with our Acting, Film & Music Production Schools!), take photos and references, supervise on set and in a green screen studio, create and animate 2D graphic elements, compose matte paintings, sketch, and bring 3D assets to life.
+Train your eye, explore a variety of techniques and approaches to visual effects and digital art.
+Create and mix elements in a final image by shooting practical effects and live action footage with real actors (in collaboration with our Acting, Film & Music Production Schools!).
+Take photos and references, supervise on set and in a green screen studio, create and animate 2D graphic elements, compose matte paintings, sketch, and bring 3D assets to life.

-This one year VFX course dives into nearly every subject in the broad territory of VFX in order to provide a solid foundation and hands on, practical experience in the tools and methodologies used in today's VFX industry.
+This one year VFX, Digital Arts & Animation course dives into nearly every subject in the broad territory of technological arts in order to provide a solid foundation and hands on, practical experience in the tools and methodologies used in today's creative industry.

 During the year you will complete: